material-motion/material-motion/specifications/directors.md

 <p style="text-align:center"><tt>feature: post-setup transactions</tt></p>

-Directors can register new Plans after `setUp` has been invoked.
+Directors may wish to register new Plans after `setUp` has been invoked.

 Such Directors must be provided with a transaction initiation function.
 Consider the following pseudo-code: